 Aspen has been the proud recipient of several music scholarships.

-- Interlochen Arts Academy to attend the Singer-Songwriter program fall of 2020
+- Interlochen Arts Academy high school to attend the Singer-Songwriter program 2019 - 2022

 - Great Lakes Music Camp to attend guitar, mandolin, fiddle and songwriting workshops in 2018 & 2019